IRMCTracker/IRMCTracker/README.md

 A discord bot  for tracking Iranian Minecraft servers and showing the statistics of them

-This Python source code will be replaced soon by a remake that fixes all the current issues
+The old Python source code is now replaced with this new TypeScript project.

 ## Installation